vpuru/chat-lite/README.md

 # Chat-lite

-Chat-lite is a browser chat application that utilizes enables user to user communication
+Chat-lite is a browser chat application that utilizes enables user to user communication.

+Used React.js, Express.js, and Socket.io